craigrmc/alignment/essay.md

 * Offline Backups (e.g. HDDs)
 * Save cash and buy land
 * Do NOT build a doomsday bunker
+* Write down your thoughts
+    * Write a book even

 ### 7B Takeoff